gtaksas/JS_todo_list/README.md

 # JS_todo_list
-This is a project for learning JavaScript
+This is a project to learn JavaScript